JonasMock/Sia_Nextcloud/README.md

 I've made the following changes to his configuration:

 - Changed Sia_Version to 1.3.6
-- Use lates Nextcloud version (Sia AddOn has to be installed manually in Nextcloud 14)
+- Use latest Nextcloud version (Sia AddOn has to be installed manually in Nextcloud 14)
 - Use API authetication, in Sia version 1.3.6 this authetication is enforced by default (https://gitlab.com/NebulousLabs/Sia/merge_requests/3239)